Here’s what to do if you have been served with divorce papers in Florida.

 What happens if I fail to respond to the divorce papers on-time?

-If the 20 day period lapses and you have failed to file a response to the divorce papers, also called the initial petition for divorce, the other side can obtain a default judgment of divorce against you.
+If the 20 days lapses and you have failed to file a response to the divorce papers, also called the initial petition for divorce, the other side can obtain a default judgment of divorce against you.

 Additionally, your lawyer can discuss with you the different types of divorces that you can get in Florida: A Simplified Dissolution of Marriage, Uncontested Divorce and Contested Divorce and which may be right for you.
 Some factors to discuss with your lawyer are whether either party will be seeking Alimony, whether there are any children involved, and what the assets and liabilities of the couple are.

-If you have been served with divorce papers, it is critical that you consult with a lawyer prior to filing so that you understand the likely costs and impact of the divorce process given your specific circumstances.
+If you have been served with divorce papers, you must consult with a lawyer before filing so that you understand the likely costs and impact of the divorce process given your specific circumstances.

 Divorce Attorney – Fort Myers, Florida